 Try and pair larger leaves with smaller leaves, with the larger ones on the outside.
 If they are similar sizes, stagger them or have one face the opposite direction of the other.

-Works best with fresh grape leaves, but the jarred ones are good, too.
-They are just less tender.
+Works great with blanched, fresh grape leaves.
+Also works with jarred grape leaves and they don’t need to be brined, but are a little less tender.
 I like to pick the leaves when they are young and 5-6 inches in diameter.

 Nutrition